derrick1451/oop-school-library/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank the Microverse Community, and coding partners who we work tirelessly to make it possible.
+I would like to thank the Microverse Community.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>